Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### DontAllowResetRaymarch

-When enabled the raymarching process will not conclude at the end of the first raymarched cell.
+When enabled, the raymarching process will not conclude at the end of the first raymarched cell.
 Changing this requires reloading shaders.

 #### FirstIndexBasedOnDistance

 Experimental option that tries to optimize the raytracing stage by finding the closest octree cell to traverse first.
-There is already a way that tries to find the closest octree cell in another less accurate way.
+By default, the application uses a different method that tries to find the closest octree cell in another, less accurate way.
 Does not seem to improve performance.